airacingtech/YOLOv8-Fine-Tune/README.md

     data.yaml
 ```
 3. Finetunes YOLO model
-4. Exports YOLO model as onnx
+4. Exports YOLO model as .onnx with a batch size of `1` and an img size of `1056` (or another image size, depending on the finetuned model size)

 ### Running SAM2 Finetuning
 1. Create a directory that holds SAM2-labeled ROSbags of images and masks: